Craig Dolby

-Craig Dolby (born 31 March 1988 in Melton Mowbray, Leicestershire, England) is a British racing driver.
+Craig Russ Dolby (born 31 March 1988 in Melton Mowbray, Leicestershire, England) is a British racing driver.
 He has raced in Formula Renault series around the world for most of his career, winning the Formula Renault 1.6 Belgium championship in 2006.

 Since 2008 he has raced in the Superleague Formula and has raced for R.S.C.
 Anderlecht in the 2008 season and Tottenham Hotspur in the 2009 season.

 As of 2019, Dolby worked as a stunt driver on movie sets on major film productions.
 He had the opportunity to pursue that career through a contact he met in the Superleague paddock.